torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 API might be different, too.
 However, at least the ALSA kernel API is consistent, and therefore it would be still a bit help for writing them.

-This document targets people who already have enough C language skills and have basic linux kernel programming knowledge.
+This document targets people who already have eanalugh C language skills and have basic linux kernel programming kanalwledge.
 This document doesn't explain the general topic of linux kernel coding and doesn't cover low-level driver implementation details.
 It only describes the standard way to write a PCI sound driver on ALSA.